seancorfield/next-jdbc/doc/middleware.md

 In addition to providing default options, the middleware wrapper also provides a number of "hooks" around SQL execution and result set building that you can tap into by providing any of the following options:

-* `:pre-process-fn` -- `(fn [sql-params opts] ,,, [sql-params' opts'])` -- this function is called on the SQL & parameters and the options hash map, prior to executing the SQL, and can pre-process them, returning a vector pair of (possibly updated) SQL & parameters and options,
+* `:pre-execute-fn` -- `(fn [sql-params opts] ,,, [sql-params' opts'])` -- this function is called on the SQL & parameters and the options hash map, prior to executing the SQL, and can pre-process them, returning a vector pair of (possibly updated) SQL & parameters and options,
-* `:post-process-fn` -- `(fn [rs opts] ,,, [rs' opts'])` -- this function is called on the `ResultSet` object and the options hash map, after executing the SQL, and can post-process them, returning a vector pair of (possibly updated) `ResultSet` object and options;
+* `:post-execute-fn` -- `(fn [rs opts] ,,, [rs' opts'])` -- this function is called on the `ResultSet` object and the options hash map, after executing the SQL, and can post-process them, returning a vector pair of (possibly updated) `ResultSet` object and options;
 if the SQL operation does not return a `ResultSet` then this function is called on the update count and the options hash map, and should return a vector pair of the update count and options (unchanged),
 * `:row!-fn` -- `(fn [row opts] ,,, row')` -- this function is called on each row as it is realized (and also passed the options hash map) and can post-process the row, returning a  (possibly updated) row; it is named for the `row!` function in the result set builder that it wraps,
 * `:rs!-fn` -- `(fn [sql-params opts] ,,, [sql-params' opts'])` -- this function is called, for `execute!` only, on the full result set once it is realized (and also passed the options hash map) and can post-process the result set, returning a (possibly updated) result set; it is named for the `rs!` function in the result set builder that it wraps.